11 Facts About LeBron James

-3. A broken wrist sealed LeBron's basketball fate.
+3. A broken wrist sealed LeBron James’s basketball fate.

-4. LeBron subscribes to a "Work Hard, Sleep Hard" philosophy.
+4. LeBron James subscribes to a “Work Hard, Sleep Hard” philosophy.

-5. LeBron was the first black man on the cover of Vogue.
+5. LeBron Jams was the first Black man on the cover of Vogue.

 Only two men had ever made a Vogue cover before LeBron did it in April 2008: Richard Gere and George Clooney.
 LeBron’s cover arrived with controversy, however.
 Observers noted how much the Annie Leibovitz pictorial, which featured James alongside supermodel Gisele Bündchen, recalled racist U.S. Army imagery from World War I that used King Kong as a symbol of a “mad brute” alongside a white damsel in distress.

-6. He's been a leader for labor and is no stranger to collective bargaining.
+6. LeBron James been a leader for labor and is no stranger to collective bargaining.

 In February 2019, Akron’s finest wrapped a four-year term as first vice president of the NBA’s labor union, the National Basketball Players Association.
 As the No. 2 man in the organization, he played a key role in pushing for greater benefits for retired players and realizing a huge jump in the league’s salary cap back in 2016 that changed the financial prospects of the upper and middle tiers of pro players (and helped the rival Golden State Warriors cement a dynasty by buying up a roster of top talent).

-7. LeBron wasn't the highest-paid guy on his own team until age 31.
+7. LeBron James wasn’t the highest-paid guy on his own team until age 31.

-James was the NBA's highest-paid player overall in the 2016-17 season, but he played a dozen years of professional ball before even being the highest earner on his own roster.
-He was surrounded by a number of league veterans during his first stint with the Cleveland Cavaliers, including an aging and injury-wracked Shaquille O'Neal, and James famously agreed to take less than his full market value in order to form a super-team with the Miami Heat in 2010.
-He hit the top of pay grade during his second go-around with the Cavaliers, and his new four-year deal with the Lakers puts him on track to be the highest paid player ever.
+James was the NBA’s highest-paid player overall in the 2016–17 season, but he played a dozen years of professional ball before even being the highest earner on his own roster.
+He was surrounded by a number of league veterans during his first stint with the Cleveland Cavaliers, including an aging and injury-wracked Shaquille O’Neal, and James famously agreed to take less than his full market value in order to form a super-team with the Miami Heat in 2010.
+He hit the top of pay grade during his second go-around with the Cavaliers.
+More recently, he was declared the first-ever active athlete billionaire by Forbes.

-8. LeBron has helped fight for parity in non-sports arenas too.
+8. LeBron James has helped fight for parity in non-sports arenas too.